joatmon08/hcp-vault/EKS.md

   export AWS_REGION=us-west-2
   aws eks update-kubeconfig --name ${EKS_CLUSTER_NAME}
   ```
-- Security Group for your EKS cluster that allows inbound connections from the Vault CIDR Block
+- Security Group for your EKS cluster that allows inbound connections from the Vault CIDR Block.
+  We use the `NodePort` configuration for Kubernetes services to allow Vault to connect to Kubernetes
+  without a load balancer.

-## Add the Peering Connection
+## Add the Peering Connection from EKS to HVN

 Go to Resources -> HashiCorp Virtual Network.
 Go to the
 "Peering Connection" tab and click "Create Peering Connection".